ZizouHe/reading-notes/contents/qfn.md

   - Term construction similar for micro.
   - Macro: use to predict employment, PMI index, CPI, retail, consumer sentiment.

+- The Use and Usefulness of Big Data in Finance: Evidence from Financial Analysts

+  - The paper offers robust evidence that the integration of alternative data into analyst reports is both increasing and economically valuable.
+  - By improving earnings forecast accuracy and bolstering the trading commission revenue (**as a proxy for Sell-side analysts’ value, data from ANcerno's institutional investor trade data **) of brokerages, alternative data serves as a tool to enhance the relevance of sell-side research in a rapidly evolving data landscape.

 ## Analyst